Acetaminophen / pheniramine / phenylephrine Side Effects

 7. Eguia L, Materson BJ "Acetaminophen-related acute renal failure without fulminant liver failure."
 Pharmacotherapy 17 (1997): 363-70

-Not all side effects for acetaminophen / pheniramine / phenylephrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of acetaminophen / pheniramine / phenylephrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about acetaminophen/pheniramine/phenylephrine